 From the campground in the East Stronghold, head north on the road approx .2 miles to a trail next to a large boulder in the road.
 Follow this trail west for approx .5 miles and gaining 1000 feet in elevation.
 At this point the path passes through a notch and levels off.
 After another 100 yards the trail forks, turn southwest and head toward the Rockfellow domes (which will be very obvious at this point.)
 After .2 miles, the trail heads up a short hill and deposits you at the North side of End Pinnacle.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for End Pinnacle:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for End Pinnacle: